ishan-marikar/authcompanion/README.md

 ### Note on MacOS

-To ensure the executable can run on MacOS, ensure the program has the right permission.
+To ensure the executable can run on MacOS, add the appropriate permission

 ```sh
 $ chmod +x /yourpath/to/authcompanion